altayismail/BookStoreWebAPI/README.md

-# This is a .NET Core Web API Project which is called by me BookStoreWebAPI.
+# .NET Core Web API Project - BookStoreWebAPI.
 - There are Book, Author and Genre entities.
 - There are GET, POST, PUT and DELETE operations for these entities.
 - In Memory Database used.